 We also particularly welcome applications from consultant psychiatrists based in Canada and New Zealand as we wish to encourage new authors and readership in these areas.

 You now have access to two new journals online through the RCPsych Library!
 The College has just bought access to Academic Psychiatry and Molecular Psychiatry.
 You can access these from wherever you are with your RCPsych OpenAthens account via our library page.

 If you don’t have an OpenAthens account, they are very quick to set up!
-Drop us an email or give us call email@example.com / 02037012547.
+Drop us an email or give us a call firstname.lastname@example.org / 020 3701 2547.